deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Data Loading</strong></summary>

-This section demonstrates how the dataset was imported and loaded to PostgreSQL database locally before our analysis.
-First a database was created and then we used automation for uploading the .CSV files using Python on the Jupyter Notebook.
-We used the SQLAlchemy library to import the functions to have the files path and do the task for us.
+This section demonstrates how the dataset was imported and loaded to `PostgreSQL` database locally before our analysis.
+First a database was created and then we used automation for uploading the .CSV files using `Python` on the `Jupyter Notebook`.
+We used the `SQLAlchemy` library to import the functions to have the files path and do the task for us.

 You can preview the automation steps in action here:
 🎥 **[Watch the video on YouTube](https://youtu.be/SzcM7h5wIxY?si=QEMQKyq-n09Kvpln)** (right-click or Ctrl+Click to open in a new tab)